pmatsinopoulos/has_secure_attribute/README.md

 `has_secure_attribute`
 ======================

-Why have `has_secure_password` and not any attribute that you want.
+Why have `has_secure_password` and not any attribute that you want?
 I believe that, quite often, we want to one-way encrypt one attribute and authenticate against its value, and this is not only the `password` case.

 Requires
 --------